 Is one better priced than the other?

-Yes, the Genius 8000 is at the time of writing (just after their launch) the cheaper of the three brushes.
+Yes, the Genius 8000 is the cheaper of the four brushes.

 Based on their recommended retail price (RRP) there is a £20 difference, £259.99* for the 8000 and £279.99* for the 9000; but the reality is there is just a £10 difference in the cost when actually buying the brush.
 This comes about because the brushes are so infrequently sold at their RRP due to the competitive sales nature of retailers.

-We have reviewed both the 8000 and 9000 in depth and at the time of writing they worked out at 16p and 15p per day to own, over the course of 3 years based on one user.
-Click here to find out how we determine the cost of ownership.
+We have reviewed both the 8000 and 9000 in depth and at the time of writing they worked out at 15p and 16p per day to own, respectively, over the course of 3 years based on one user.

 Prices are always changing so if this is a big deciding factor, we advise calculating this at the time of purchase yourself.

 When there are so few differences between the brushes, deciding which one to go for or which to recommend becomes really difficult, but thankfully there are enough differences and personal circumstances that should help you decide.

 Do you want a dedicated tongue cleaning mode?
 If the answer is yes, go for the Genius 9000.

 Do you particularly want a black coloured toothbrush?
 If the answer is yes, go for the Genius 9000.

 Do you travel frequently and are often away for more than a ‘few’ days?
 If the answer is yes, go for the Genius 9000.